jupyterlab/jupyterlab/docs/source/user/file_formats.rst

   </div>

-As with other files in JupyterLab, multiple views of a single file remain synchronized, allowing you to interactively edit and render Vega/Vega-Lite visualizations:
+As with other files in JupyterLab, multiple views of a single file remain synchronized, enabling you to interactively edit and render Vega/Vega-Lite visualizations:

 .. raw:: html